hot22shot/moonlight-web-stream/README.md

 ### Streaming over the Internet
 When in a local network the WebRTC Peers will negotatiate without any problems.
 However when you want to play over the internet without being in the same network as Moonlight Web, you'll have to configure it and forward ports.

-1. Forward the web server port (default is 8080)
+1. Forward set the [bind address](#bind-address) to the one of your network and set the web server port (default is 8080, http is 80, https is 443)

 2. Set the port range used by the WebRTC Peer to a fixed range in the [config](#config):
 ```json